Matttx/Flutter-II-Movies/README.md

 This application is a little Covid Tracker (even if it's called Movies).
 This little document is made of two main parts, one for the project set up and the other for the API.

+**PLEASE FOLLOW EVERY STEP IN THE SET UP PART TO LAUNCH THE SERVER AND THE APPLICATION**

 ## Project Set Up

 ### The server